How Many Chinese Characters Are There? A Guide for Fluency and HSK Goals

-How many Chinese characters do you need to know to achieve fluency in the language?
+How many Chinese characters do you need to know to be considered fluent in Chinese?

-Finally, we’ll use the HSK levels to guide you along your learning journey—both the current 1-6 and the upcoming updated levels 1-9.
+Finally, we’ll use the HSK levels to guide you along your learning journey.

-How Many Chinese Characters Do I Need to Know?
-Vocab Goals for Fluency and the HSK
+- How Many Chinese Characters Do I Need to Know?

-Traditional characters make up the large majority of that number.
+Traditional characters make up the large majority of all Chinese characters.
 According to the Table of General Standard Chinese Characters, there are 8,105 simplified characters, although that number also includes characters that remain the same in both Chinese forms.

 Is There a Chinese Alphabet?